ayusek/ada-compiler/3addrcode/readme.txt

+The following is a description of stuff I was able to handle in my implementation.

 Operators:
 Distinction has been made between the Int and Float type operators, Unless specified , the operators are Int based